samrocketman/yml-install-files/docs/environment-variables.md

   GitHub but without the GitHub domain.
 - `yq_version` - Specify a specific version of `yq` to self-bootstrap, instead of trying to download the latest release.
+- `exec_tmp` - If `/tmp` is mounted with noexec, then the user can provide an optional location for downloading temporary executables.
+A user-provided `exec_temp` will not be subject to cleanup on exit.

 Variables which control how utilities and archives get downloaded.